tornadomeet/ResNet/README.md

 change ```depth``` when training different model, only support```(depth-2)%9==0```, such as RestNet-110, ResNet-164, ResNet-1001...

 ###retrain
-When training large dataset(like imagnet), it's better for us to change learning rate manually, or the training is killed by some other reasons, so retrain is very important.
+When training large dataset(like imagenet), it's better for us to change learning rate manually, or the training is killed by some other reasons, so retrain is very important.
 the code here support retrain, suppose you want to retrain your resnet-50 model from epoch 70 and want to change lr=0.0005, wd=0.001, batch-size=256 using 8gpu, then you can try this cmd:
 ```shell
 python -u train_resnet.py --data-dir data/imagenet --data-type imagenet --depth 50 --batch-size 256 \